pivotal/docs-tap/tap-gui/configurator/external-plugins.hbs.md

-# Add external plug-ins to your Tanzu Developer Portal
+# Add external plug-ins to Tanzu Developer Portal

 This topic tells you how to add external plug-ins to Tanzu Developer Portal (formerly Tanzu Application Platform GUI).